Unboxed-Software/solana-course/content/token22-metadata.md

 ## 3. Call Create NFT Function

-We have everything we need, let's put everything together in `src/index.ts`.
+Let's put everything together in `src/index.ts`.

 Go back to `src/index.ts`, and import the function `createNFTWithEmbeddedMetadata` from the file we just created.